-Then comes the underlever actions, the bolt actions (including the straight pull bolts such as Blaser make) and then the famous double rifles made by such distinguished companies as Holland & Holland and Westley Richards in the UK and Heym in Germany.
+Then comes the underlever actions, the bolt actions (including the straight pull bolts such as made by Blaser) and then the double rifles made by such distinguished companies as Holland & Holland and Westley Richards in the UK and Heym in Germany.

 Any of these action types are ideal for Africa.
 Although most underlever rifles rarely come in suitable calibres for most dangerous game species and should therefore be discounted for dangerous game hunting with the exception perhaps of the big cats.